 Every 20,000 Miles

-• Make sure the front suspension and tie rod ends are in good condition
+• Inspect front suspension and tie rod ends

 Every 40,000 Miles